Narendran-Kamarajan/Stringinator/Documentation/NOTES.md

 As I have implemented and validated the required features, I want to enable secure protocol with SSL certificate

 To improve application stability, I have included the exception handling.
 This will ensure not to crash the App with incorrect inputs.

+I am using the pickle to store and retrieve the dictionary.
+So that even if the App goes down, data would be available on restart.